ipvm-wg/spec/workflow/README.md

 ## 2.1.7 Exception Handler

-The OPTIONAL `exception` field contains a Task with predefined inputs.
+The OPTIONAL `catch` field contains a Task with predefined inputs.
 See the [Exception Handling](#7-exception-handling) section for more deatil.

 ## 2.2 IPLD Schema